irabanta/agentic-ai-distributed-decentralized/typescript/mcp-servers/common/README.md

 # @daaif/mcp-common

-Common utilities and extensions for DAAIF MCP Servers.
+Shared utilities package for all DAAIF MCP Servers in the monorepo.

+## Purpose

+This package centralizes common functionality across all MCP servers:
+- **Zod Extensions**: Enhanced validation for consistent input handling
+- **Prompt Management**: YAML-based prompt loading and templates
+- **Shared Types**: Common interfaces and types for type safety
+- **Utility Functions**: Reusable helper functions

 ## Installation

-This package is part of the DAAIF MCP Servers monorepo and is consumed as a workspace dependency.
+This package is part of the DAAIF MCP Servers monorepo.
+Build it first before using other servers:

 Add to your MCP server's `package.json`:
 ```json